isaac-kami/ParaviewFenicsOciCloud/README.md

 For more details on the shape of instance, check official documentation link: <a href="https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm">Compute Shapes</a>

-This environment is setup to be run in a Free Tier trial.
+This environment is setup to be run in a Free Tier trial. <br>
 If you need resources for a production environment - compute shapes with HPC or GPU -, you can submit for a service limit increase.

 <br></br>